jasminebrewer/ccbar_substructure/README.md

 # Substructure and energy correlators of doubly-charm tagged jets

 This repository provides the code necessary to study the properties of the $g \to c\bar{c}$ splitting function in vacuum, and to compute its modification in the quark-gluon plasma.
 This repository contains code for two example analyses in this framework
-1. \underline{c-cbar jet substructure}: identify jets containing a c-cbar pair, reconstruct the features of the $g \to c\bar{c}$ splitting according to Pythia, and use jet reclustering to provide a data-driven reconstruction of the features of the splitting.
+1. *c-cbar jet substructure*: identify jets containing a c-cbar pair, reconstruct the features of the $g \to c\bar{c}$ splitting according to Pythia, and use jet reclustering to provide a data-driven reconstruction of the features of the splitting.
 Compute the medium modification of the splitting.
-2. \underline{energy correlators of c-cbar jets}: identify jets containing a c-cbar pair, reconstruct the features of the $g \to c\bar{c}$ splitting according to Pythia, use tagged charm quarks (or hadrons) to compute two- and three-point energy correlators.
+2. *energy correlators of c-cbar jets*: identify jets containing a c-cbar pair, reconstruct the features of the $g \to c\bar{c}$ splitting according to Pythia, use tagged charm quarks (or hadrons) to compute two- and three-point energy correlators, and compute their medium modification.

+The computation of the medium modification is based on the calculation in [arXiv:2203.11241](https://arxiv.org/abs/2203.11241) (JHEP 01 (2023) 080).

 ## Getting Started:
 This repository requires that Pythia8 and fastjet are installed in order to run.
 The user should edit `PYTHIA8_LIB`, `PYTHIA8_INCLUDE`, `FASTJET_LIB`, and `FASTJET_INCLUDE` in the Makefile to point to their local installation.